 Capital Project Fund - The Capital Project Fund accounts for financial resources to be used for the acquisition or construction of major capital facilities (other than those financed by proprietary funds and trust funds).

-Part F - Grant Improvements for the Community Center - This capital project fund accounts for the resources accumulated and payments made for the Community Center improvements.
+Community Center - This capital project fund accounts for the resources accumulated and payments made for the Community Center improvements.

 The Town reports the following nonmajor governmental funds: